Dynatrace/dynatrace-configuration-as-code/documentation/docs/documentation.md

 ---
+id: intro
-sidebar_position: 2
+sidebar_position: 1
 title: Monaco Documentation
+slug: /
 ---

+# Welcome to the Monaco docs

 <p>
-Monaco is a monitoring as code (MAC) tool that allows you to create, update and version your monitoring configurations in Dynatrace at scale and efficiently.
+Monaco is a monitoring as code (MAC) tool that allows you to create, update and version your monitoring configurations in Dynatrace efficiently and at scale.
 </p>